 - Staking services: Crypto investors can earn a return on crypto assets that would normally be held and unused by other investors.

-- Personalized support: Kraken offers an upgrade to the platform’s Account Management program that provides one-on-one support with a dedicated Kraken representative.
+- Personalized support: Kraken offers an upgrade to the platform’s Account Management program that provides one-on-one support with a dedicated Kraken representative for active advanced traders.

-Accepted currencies and payment methods: Kraken currently accepts the following fiat currencies: U.S. dollars (USD), euros (EUR), Canadian dollars (CAD), Australian dollars (AUD), British pounds (GBP) and Japanese yen (JPY).
+Accepted currencies and payment methods: Kraken currently accepts the following fiat currencies: U.S. dollars (USD), euros (EUR), Canadian dollars (CAD), Australian dollars (AUD), British pounds (GBP) and Swiss francs (CHF).

-Fees: Among all the major Bitcoin exchanges, Kraken has some of the lowest fees.
+Fees: Among all the major bitcoin exchanges, Kraken has some of the lowest fees, and they are very transparent.
 Your fees depend on your last 30 days’ trading volume and are generally based on a maker-taker basis.
 If you’re a maker and add limit orders to the exchange, you pay a lower fee than takers who fulfill existing orders.

 Here are the details on some of the fees you might encounter: